David Marshall (Singaporean politician): Party and government issues

 These internal issues had since been made public, with Marshall suggesting that the disagreements were not due to policy differences, but instead personal ambitions.
 Lazarous and Koh had been fighting for positions in Marshall's cabinet since April, which was further amplified by the new junior minister posts introduced after the constitutional crisis.
-After learning of their rejections, Lazarous and Koh rebelled against Marshall, alongside Queenstown's assemblyman Lee Choon Eng who was similarly rejected of a ministerial position.
+After learning of their rejections, Lazarous and Koh rebelled against Marshall, alongside assemblyman Lee Choon Eng, who was similarly rejected of a ministerial position.
 This eventually culminated into Lazarous and Lee leaving LF on 7 November to join the opposition, significantly affecting the LF government's majority as both sides now had an even 16 seats.
 (Note: However, the LF's government contained only 11 elected members as compared to the opposition's 14; the remaining five were nominated members.)
 This led to a possibility by the opposition to hold a no-confidence vote, but opposition assemblyman and PAP member Lee Kuan Yew refrained from supporting this.

 In response, Marshall implemented several populist anti-colonial measurements to reinforce his position as chief minister and gain political leverage – such as linking the renewal of the Exchange Control Ordinance with the development of constitutional talks with the British, effectively making economic stability related to political negotiations.
 He further demanded the passing of the Labour Ordinance swiftly, despite lacking proper regulations from the Assembly.
 During this period, Marshall saw continued support from the British despite their disagreements with his handling of a communist strike on public transportation and his populist anti-colonialist views.
-Governor Black stated in a despatch that "[his] policy, in the absence of any palatable alternatives, [was] to attempt to keep Mr Marshall in position".
+Black stated in a despatch that "[his] policy, in the absence of any palatable alternatives, [was] to attempt to keep Mr Marshall in position".
 With the British's support, Marshall acquired a vote of confidence for his government and established the Labour Ordinance.
 He further gained a multi-party consensus that the upcoming constitutional talks would see a fully elected legislature that controlled the internal government while excluding foreign relations and external defence.